railwayapp/docs/src/docs/reference/variables.md

 Variables provide a powerful way to manage configuration and secrets across services in Railway.

+## How it Works

-When defined, they are made available to your application as environment variables in the following scenarios:
+When defined, variables are made available to your application as environment variables in the following scenarios:

 - The build process for each service deployment.
 - The running service deployment.